mate-academy/Kickstarter/README.md

-# Kickstarter Lanfing Page - Figma Design Landing Page Implementation
+# Kickstarter's Landing Page - Figma Design Implementation

 This project is for implementing a responsive landing page according to the Figma design.
 The design is built with BEM methodology and styled using SCSS.
-The design supports multiple screen sizes:

- - The design, 1440px
- - Desktop, 1280px
- - Tablet, 640px
- - Mobile, (> 320px)
+It's responsive and fits different sizes of screens (Desktop, Tablet, Mobile).

 ## Technologies Used

-For this project, we are using HTML, SCSS, and JavaScript technologies.
+- HTML5 and CSS3
+- SASS/SCSS
+- BEM Methodology
+- JavaScript
+- Normalize CSS
+- Font Awesome

 ## Preview Link